Plant Health Undergraduate Studentships 2020: Host applications now open

 - Facilitate training of undergraduates in research practice.

-- Encourage research proposals in six areas relevant to Defra's plant health priorities.
+- Encourage research proposals and generate research outcomes in areas relevant to Defra’s plant health priorities.

-- Build networks of research groups and emerging scientists with a focus on plant health.
+- Build networks of research groups, emerging scientists and employers with a focus on plant health.

 How to apply

-Please read the guidelines before making an enquiry or completing the application form.
+Please read the guidance for applicants before making an enquiry or completing the application form.

 Please direct queries to email@example.com